Why are Some Things ‘Hard’? (the nature of resistance and the universal solution)

 And life is sooooo much better when I remember that — when I see that ‘life’ has control, and there’s no need at all for me to worry or fret or believe in hardship and ease as real experiences.

-Here’s the Truth about Hard and Easy
+The Truth about Hard Versus Easy

 For I know, as a deeply immutable truth, that my experience of the world around me is an experience of consciousness.
 An experience that doesn’t exist, an illusion that takes my focus away from whatever I’m supposed to be doing.